 Row 2: Ch 4 (counts as 1 dc, ch 1 here and through pattern at beginning of a row), 2 dc in 1st st (at base of ch 3), * 1 sc in next ch-3 sp, shell in ch-1 sp of next v-st,; rep from * across, ending with 1 sc in last ch-3 sp, [2 dc, ch 1, 1 dc] in last st (top of beg ch 3), turn.

 Row 3: Ch 1 (does not count as a st here and throughout at beg of row), 1 sc in 1st st, ch 2, v-st in next sc, ch 2, * 1 sc in 1st ch-1 sp of next shell, ch 3, 1 sc in 2nd ch-1 sp of same shell, ch 2, v-st in next sc, ch 2; rep from * across, ending with 1 sc in 3rd ch of beg ch 4, turn.

-Row 4: Ch 1, * shell in ch-1 sp of next v-st, 1 sc in next ch-3 sp; rep from * across, ending with 1 sc in last st, turn, fasten off Yarn C.
+Row 4: Ch 1, 1 sc in 1st st. * shell in ch-1 sp of next v-st, 1 sc in next ch-3 sp; rep from * across, ending with 1 sc in last st, turn, fasten off Yarn C.